 The Canadian government has applied border restrictions, effective 21 March 2020.
 Asylum-seekers who enter Canada irregularly in-between official land border posts will temporarily be sent back to the United States and be able to come back at the Canadian border once the measure is lifted.

 The above-mentioned restrictions do not apply to asylum-seekers who are:

 - Unaccompanied minors who do not have a parent (father, mother or legal guardian) in the United States and have neither a spouse or a common-law partner; and

 - Habitual residents of the United States who are not citizens of any country (“stateless persons”).

 Read section 5 of the Order for the list of exceptions regarding asylum claims made at the border.
 Note that asylum-seekers allowed to enter Canada to pursue their claim will be requested to self-isolate for 14 days.

 For those who are already in Canada

 You can make a refugee claim at an Immigration, Refugees and Citizenship Canada (IRCC) inland office.
-Note however that IRCC is no longer receiving refugee claims or interviewing asylum-seekers in person until further notice.
+Note however that IRCC is no longer receiving refugee claims in person until further notice.
 You are required instead to send your request by email to: IRCC.RefugeeClaim-Demandedasile.IRCC@cic.gc.ca.
 You will receive an automated reply requesting additional information.

 For those who have a pending asylum application before the Immigration Refugee Board (IRB)